-We continue to delve into the use of the advanced serial port on processors like Arduino.
+We continue to delve deeper into the advanced use of the serial port on processors like Arduino.
 In this post, we will see how to add frame delimiters and control characters to our transmission systems to make them more robust.

-Previously we have seen how to send bytes via serial port as a convenient and “professional” way to communicate.
-In the previous post, we saw that we will frequently use one or more structures defining a message that we want to send or receive.
+Previously, we have seen how to send bytes over the serial port as a convenient and “professional” way to perform communication.
+In the previous post, we saw that we will often use one or more structures defining a message we want to send or receive.

 Now we want to expand the frame (the bytes we send in the communication) by surrounding the data bytes with a series of elements that increase the “quality” of the communication.
-An example is to add a checksum function to check the integrity of the data, something we will see in the next post.
+One example is adding a checksum function to verify data integrity, something we will see in the next post.

-Another example, which is what we will see in this post, is to add frame delimiters.
-That is, a certain “signal” or mark that identifies the beginning and end of the communication.
-While we’re at it, we’d also like to be able to add certain control characters that have a special meaning.
+Another example, which is what we will see in this post, is adding frame delimiters.
+That is, a specific “signal” or mark that identifies the start and end of the communication.
+While we’re at it, we would also like to be able to add certain control characters that have a special meaning.

 Here is a list of some of the available control characters with their hexadecimal value and their meaning.